By Rick Becker 16 December 2021

 The foundation for “God’s household” is the “apostles and prophets, Christ Jesus himself being the cornerstone” (Eph 2:20).
 That foundation is complete, and the true apostles and prophets are still speaking through the scriptures.

-In addition, apart from “Satan’s activity,” or counterfeits, what is often assumed as being “supernatural,” is actually psychological, or plain skullduggery – the leg lengthening trick is a prime example.
+In addition, apart from “Satan’s activity,” or counterfeits, what is often assumed as being “supernatural,” is psychological, or plain skullduggery – the leg-lengthening trick is a prime example.

-• lens flares in a photography that are supposedly angels or an anointing captured in a photograph.
+• lens flares in a photograph that are supposedly angels or an anointing captured in a photograph.

 • glitter, “glory clouds,” smoke, breezes, scents, “angel feathers”, gold fillings, gemstones, or any other manufactured “sign and wonder.”

 • tall stories about trips to the third heaven, angelic encounters, new revelations, fire tunnels, and countless unverifiable “miracles.”